znicholls/pint/docs/index.rst

 Pint is a Python package to define, operate and manipulate **physical quantities**: the product of a numerical value and a unit of measurement.
-It allows arithmetic operations between them and conversions from and to different units.
+It allows arithmetic operations between physical quantities and conversions to and from different units.

-It is distributed with a `comprehensive list of physical units, prefixes and constants`_.
+Pint is distributed with a `comprehensive list of physical units, prefixes and constants`_.
 Due to its modular design, you can extend (or even rewrite!) the complete list without changing the source code.
 It supports a lot of numpy mathematical operations **without monkey patching or wrapping numpy**.

-It has a complete test coverage.
-It runs in Python 2.7 and 3.3+ with no other dependency.
-It is licensed under BSD.
+It has comprehensive test coverage, runs in Python 2.7 and 3.3+ with no other dependency and is licensed under BSD.

 It is extremely easy and natural to use: